Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lambeth and are not the council.
 About us

-35-37 Leigham Court Road and land to the west and rear of 39-49 Leigham Court Road
+35-37 Leigham Court Road and land to the west and rear of 39-49 Leigham Court Road, London (Streatham Hill East)

-Conditional planning permission was granted for the demolition of existing buildings and the erection of a part 5/part 6 storey building comprising two ground-floor commercial units (Use Class E) and 18 residential units (Use Class C3) on the upper floors, including a roof terrace, along with refuse, recycling, and cycle storage facilities.
-This revised scheme is similar to a previously approved seven-storey building but reduces the height by one storey while retaining the same number of residential and commercial units.
-The application followed the Viability Tested Route, with viability assessments indicating that the scheme cannot currently support on-site affordable housing.
-This will be subject to Early-Stage and Late-Stage Viability Reviews secured through a Section 106 deed.
-The development was found to comply with development plan policies, and the public benefits, including regeneration, housing delivery, and economic activity, were considered to outweigh any potential negative impacts.
+The committee resolved to grant conditional planning permission for the demolition of existing buildings and the erection of a part 5 / part 6 storey mixed-use building.
+This development will comprise two ground-floor commercial units (Use Class E) and 18 residential units (Use Class C3) on the upper floors, including a roof terrace, along with refuse, recycling, and cycle storage facilities.
+This revised scheme is similar to a previously approved one but reduces the height by one storey while retaining the same number of residential units and commercial floorspace.
+The decision noted that the scheme would provide no on-site affordable housing, justified by viability assessments, but includes early and late-stage viability review mechanisms secured through a Section 106 deed.
+The development was found to comply with policies regarding housing, design, heritage, transport, amenity, and sustainability.

-The committee granted conditional planning permission and advertisement consent for the 'Between the Bridges' event in 2026.
-This temporary event will run from 7 April 2026 to 13 January 2027, featuring bars, food concessions, performance stages, a large screen, and associated facilities.
-The event's capacity will be limited to 2,000 people.
-The proposal was considered acceptable due to its temporary nature, its contribution to the area's arts, culture, and leisure offer, and the fact that it would not cause harm to heritage assets or significantly impact the Metropolitan Open Land.
-Conditions were imposed to control noise, lighting, and construction activities.
-The applicant's assertion that 2026 would be the final year for the event was noted but carried limited weight in the decision, as the application was assessed on its own merits.
+The committee resolved to grant conditional planning permission and advertisement consent for the 'Between the Bridges' event in 2026.
+This temporary event will run from April 2026 to January 2027, featuring various leisure and cultural uses including bars, food concessions, performance stages, and a large screen.
+The decision acknowledged that a small part of the site is Metropolitan Open Land (MOL), but concluded that the temporary nature of the event, its limited impact on MOL's openness, and the significant social, cultural, and economic public benefits outweighed this conflict.
+The committee also found no harm to nearby heritage assets, including statutory listed buildings, the South Bank Conservation Area, and the Westminster World Heritage Site.
+Conditions were imposed to control noise, lighting, and operational hours to safeguard residential amenity.
+The applicant's assertion that this would be the final year for the event was noted but carried limited weight in the decision, as each application is assessed on its own merits.

 Attendees